wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-03  Strixhaven Year 2, Term 1.md

 ###### A4.
 Dugout
  - [ ]
 - In each dugout, a small vial was accidentally left behind.
-In the west dugout, the vial contains oil of slipperiness.
-In the east dugout, it’s a potion of climbing.
+In the west dugout, the vial contains [[oil of slipperiness]].
+In the east dugout, it’s a [[potion of climbing]].
 A character who searches a dugout finds the relevant vial tucked underneath a back bench.

 ###### A5.
 Bleachers
  - [ ]